OceanBioME/OceanBioME.jl/docs/src/model_components/biogeochemical/WTSP.md

 The distinguishing feature is the second photoautotroph.
 Picoplankton (`P`) grow on dissolved inorganic nitrogen, phosphate, iron, and light in the usual way.
-Diazotrophs (`Diaz`) need no fixed nitrogen at all, but their nitrogenase makes them iron hungry — their iron quota is about eight times the picoplankton's, and their iron half-saturation about twenty-five times larger — so iron availability, not nitrogen, decides where they can live.
-With the default parameters they need dissolved iron above about 2 nmol / m³ to outgrow their mortality, well above the ~0.3 nmol / m³ of the surrounding gyre.
+Diazotrophs (`Diaz`) need no fixed nitrogen at all, but their nitrogenase makes them iron hungry.
+Their iron quota is about eight times the picoplankton's, and their iron half-saturation about twenty-five times larger.
+Hence iron availability, not nitrogen, decides where the diazotrophs can live.

 Fixed nitrogen reaches the rest of the ecosystem along two paths: a fraction ``\gamma`` of gross fixation is released directly as dissolved inorganic nitrogen, and the rest enters biomass and is